Why would you want a Scuba Pointer Stick?

 Be aware though that you need a sturdier model of a scuba pointer to be able to use it as an anchor.
 A thin pointer might bend or break and be of no use in those circumstances.

-Last but not least, a shark stick can be helpful to defend yourself.
-This is not the primary purpose but in case of a curious shark or an aggressive fish, it’s always better to have a metal stick to keep between you and the animal than trying to use your hands or diving fins.
+Last but not least, a shark stick can be helpful to defend yourself against underwater creatures.
+This is not the primary purpose but in the case of a curious shark or an aggressive fish, it’s always better to have a metal stick to keep between you and the animal than trying to use your hands or diving fins.

 A few quick jabs with the stick to the gills either scare the animal off or at least buys you enough time to get some distance.
 It certainly won’t stop an attack of a large underwater predator but it will help keep you safe against nearly all curious or territorial fish you might encounter.